sumithrasenthil/oauth/README.md

 This URL also needs to be added to Authorized redirect URIs in your Google Console (edit the Client ID you just created and add the callback URL).

-If you copy these snippets to your project.
-Be sure to change URLs in each file.